evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 ## Performance

 The Audi Q4 40 e-tron has a maximum power of 160KW (218hp).
 The total torque is 310nm.
 The 0-100km/h sprint (0-62mph) takes 8,5 seconds.
-The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 160 km/h.

 ## Battery, range, and charging